Temmler: History

 In 1967, the production and storage facilities were extended.

 In 1971, a new laboratory building was erected for the manufacture of pharmaceutical dosage forms and active ingredients for controlled release.
-It became possible, for example, to produce medicinal products in the form of retard pellets releasing their active ingredients when required and over a longer period of time.
+It became possible to produce medicinal products in the form of time release tablets releasing their active ingredients when required and over a longer period of time.

-In 1982, these retard preparations marked the beginning of contract manufacturing, initially for foreign firms only.
+In 1982, these time release preparations marked the beginning of contract manufacturing, initially for foreign firms only.

 Commencing 1989, the production also comprised all solid pharmaceutical dosage forms for customers at home and abroad.

 In 1990, Temmler Pharma became part of the ASTA Medica group.
 Besides medicinal products for gastroenterology and migraine/pain, pulmology become the focal point of the preparations programme.

 In 1998, Temmler Pharma took over 17 established products, thus extending its product range to include pharmaceutical preparations for the treatment of central nervous system disorders.

-Since 1999, Temmler Pharma is once again in private hands.
+Since 1999, Temmler Pharma is once again a private company.